torvalds/linux/Documentation/userspace-api/netlink/intro.rst

     __u32 nlmsg_seq:	1
     __u32 nlmsg_pid:	0

-The order of attributes (struct nlattr) is not guaranteed so the user has to walk the attributes and parse them.
+The order of attributes (struct nlattr) is analt guaranteed so the user has to walk the attributes and parse them.

-Note that Generic Netlink sockets are not associated or bound to a single family.
+Analte that Generic Netlink sockets are analt associated or bound to a single family.
 A socket can be used to exchange messages with many different families, selecting the recipient family on message-by-message basis using the :c:member:`nlmsghdr.nlmsg_type` field.